-Documentation Requirements: Service animals are not required to wear a collar, tag, vest, or other identifying equipment indicating that it is a trained service animal.
+Identification Requirements: Service Animals are not

+required to wear a collar, tag, vest, or other identifying equipment indicating that it is a trained Service Animal.

-Vaccination tags: Service animals must be immunized against diseases to that type of animal and proof of such immunization is required.
-Service animals must wear current license and rabies vaccination tags.
+Vaccination tags: Service Animals must be immunized against diseases to that type of animal and proof of such immunization is required.
+Service Animals must wear current license and rabies vaccination tags.

-Guidelines for Faculty, Staff, and Students: Remember that service animals are working animals.
-Allow service animals to accompany handlers at all times in unrestricted areas on the property except where the animal may pose a significant health or safety hazard.
+Guidelines for Faculty, Staff, and Students: Remember that Service Animals are working animals.
+Allow Service Animals to accompany handlers at all times in unrestricted areas on the property except where the animal may pose a significant health or safety hazard.

-- Do not pet or feed service animals. - Do not deliberately startle or try to get the attention of service animals. - Do not attempt to separate a service animal from its handler. - Do not request any documentation for the animal, require that the animal demonstrate its task, or inquire about the nature of the handler's disability. - In situations where it is not obvious that the animal is a service animal, only two specific questions may be asked.
+- Do not pet or feed Service Animals. - Do not deliberately startle or try to get the attention of Service Animals. - Do not attempt to separate a Service Animal from its handler. - Do not request any documentation for the animal, require that the animal demonstrate its task, or inquire about the nature of the handler's disability. - In situations where it is not obvious that the animal is a Service Animal, only two specific questions may be asked.
 Contact the Disability Support Services Coordinator for advice on what to ask and when it is appropriate to ask.

-Restricted Areas: Hawai'i CC may prohibit the use of service animals in certain locations due to health or safety restrictions, where service animals may be in danger, or where their use may compromise the integrity of a program.
-Such restricted areas may include, but are not limited to, food preparation areas, areas with moving machinery, and areas with extreme hot/cold surfaces or sharp objects.
+Restricted Areas: Hawai'i CC may prohibit the use of Service Animals in certain locations due to health or safety restrictions, where Service Animals may be in danger, or where their use may compromise the integrity of a program.
+Such restricted areas may include, but are not limited to, sterile areas, food preparation areas, areas with moving machinery, areas with chemicals or corrosive materials, and areas with extreme hot/cold surfaces or sharp objects.
+Access to restricted areas may be granted on a case-by-case basis.
+Contact the Disability Services Office.

-Behavior or Condition: Hawai'i CC retains the right to request the removal of any service animal from Hawai'i CC property if the animal's behavior or condition poses a direct threat to the health and safety of others, or fundamentally alters the College's services, programs, or activities.
+Behavior or Condition: Hawai'i CC retains the right to request the removal of any Service Animal from Hawai'i CC property if the animal's behavior or condition poses a direct threat to the health and safety of others, or fundamentally alters the College's services, programs, or activities.

-Service animals must not engage in unacceptable or disruptive behavior: uncontrolled barking, whining, growling, or making other distracting noises; uncontrolled jumping on, nudging, lunging at, sniffing, or licking other people; regularly escaping from or overpowering the handler; regularly begging for or taking food not freely offered by others; destroying University property or the property of others on campus; urinating or defecating indoors or in inappropriate areas; and behaviors that pose a direct threat to the health or safety of others.
+Service Animals must not engage in unacceptable or disruptive behavior: uncontrolled barking, whining, growling, or making other distracting noises; uncontrolled jumping on, nudging, lunging at, sniffing, or licking other people; regularly escaping from or overpowering the handler; regularly begging for or taking food not freely offered by others; destroying University property or the property of others on campus; urinating or defecating indoors or in inappropriate areas; and behaviors that pose a direct threat to the health or safety of others.
 If an animal engages in unacceptable or disruptive behavior, the handler is expected to use proper training techniques to correct the behavior.

-Control: Service animals must be on a leash and/or under the full control of their handler at all times.
-However, a leash may not be required if the handler is unable to use one, if using a leash would harm the handler, or if the animal must perform the task without the use of a leash.
+Control: All Service Animals must be under the individual's control at all times, whether by voice control, signals, or other effective means.
+All animals shall be restrained with a leash, harness, or other tether; however, a restraint may not be required if the handler is unable to use one, if using a restraint would harm the handler, or if the animal must perform the task without the use of a restraint.

-Hygiene: Service animals must be housebroken.
+Hygiene: Service Animals must be housebroken.
 Handlers must clean up after the animal, unless they are unable to do so because of a disability.
-If the disability prevents a handler from cleaning up after the service animal, this information must be provided to the ADA (or Disability Support Services) Coordinator.
+If the disability prevents a handler from cleaning up after the Service Animal, this information must be provided to the ADA (or Disability Support Services) Coordinator.

-Cleanliness: Service animals must be clean.
+Cleanliness: Service Animals must be clean.
 Daily grooming and occasional baths should be utilized to keep animal odor to a minimum.
 Adequate flea prevention and control must be maintained.